 We have studied the design of optimal (private and/or social) insurance schemes for formal home care and nursery home care.
-Formal home care provided to lightly dependend individuals reduces their risk of becoming severely dependent.
+Our results point out a potential new role for postal operators as providers of formal home care and insurers.
+We have illustrated the role of formal home care which has both direct effect (on utility) and indirect effects (on insurers budget constraint via transition probabilities).
+More precisely, formal home care provided to lightly dependent individuals reduces their risk of becoming severely dependent.
 We have shown that the laissez-faire is inefficient because individuals consume a too low level of formal home care and are not insured.
-The optimal insurance scheme implies a transfer to lightly dependent individuals that, (under some conditions) increases with the amount of formal home care consumed.
+The optimal insurance scheme implies a transfer to lightly dependent individuals that (under some conditions) increases with the amount of formal home care consumed.
 Severely dependent individuals, on the other hand, must receive a flat transfer.
 The theoretical analysis is illustrated by a calibrated numerical example which has shown that the expressions have the expected signs under plausible conditions.